Updated March 31, 2026

 - New York businesses are licensed and regulated by the New York State Department of Financial Services, so policy placement and carrier selection should align with state market rules.

-- New York requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for storefronts in shopping centers, strip malls, and main street locations.
+- Most commercial leases in New York require proof of general liability coverage, which matters for storefronts in shopping centers, strip malls, and main street locations.

 - Commercial auto minimum liability in New York is $25,000/$50,000/$10,000 if the business uses a vehicle for deliveries, supply runs, or other operations.